Elinor Lyon: Background

 Elinor was the inspiration for many of John Gillespie Magee, Jr.'s poems.
 Magee had met her while attending Rugby School, and he remained close friends with her and her family until his death in December 1941.

 Her father served as headmaster of Rugby School from 1931 to 1948.
-Elinor met her future husband Peter Wright there, when he was a temporary classics and English teacher, and became engaged to him in 1943.
+Elinor met her future husband Peter Wright there, when he was a temporary Classics and English teacher, and became engaged to him in 1943.
 He returned to teaching when he was demobbed in 1946, and although Lyon's father had retired, they remained at Rugby until 1975, when they in turn retired to Harlech, Gwynedd.

 Lyon's fondness for Scotland, the scene of many of her books, dated back to a holiday spent there in her own childhood.
 Holidays with her children were frequently spent there too, often in remote houses without running water or electricity.

 Elinor Lyon died at Harlech on 28 May 2008, her husband having died of a stroke twelve years earlier.
 She was survived by two sons, two daughters and twelve grandchildren.

 Books

 Between 1948 and 1976 Lyon wrote over 20 books for children.
 These had some success on both sides of the Atlantic.
 She found they "came much more easily" than writing for adults and believed her inspiration arose from "omnivorous reading".

-Lyon began The House in Hiding, for example, after reading Swallows and Amazons, because she disliked the characters in it (they were too good at everything).
+Lyon began The House in Hiding, for example, after reading Arthur Ransome's Swallows and Amazons, because she disliked the characters in it (they were too good at everything).
 In response, the children in The House in Hiding get things wrong, but still manage to succeed eventually.
 The change was pinpointed in an obituary by Julia Eccleshare: "Lyon's adventures, with their strong girls and sensitive boys and shared leadership between the sexes, were firmly within the Arthur Ransome tradition, yet felt more modern, more thoughtful about how children's behaviour is affected by what they experience, especially the way they are treated by adults.
 Within the adventures, her intention was to show the themes that she felt children cared about: justice, freedom and compassion."
 The main characters, Ian and Sovra (pronounced with a long "o", from sóbhrach, meaning "primrose" in Gaelic), are the son and daughter of a local doctor.
 They appear in a series of stories recognisably set in the Ardnish Peninsula – specifically Arisaig and Mallaig.

 From a 24 June 2005 letter from Elinor Lyon:I used the area round Arisaig and Mallaig for my Ian and Sovra books, though I altered quite a lot of things.Kinlochmore = Fort WilliamLoch Fionn = Loch Nan UamhKilcorrie and Melvick = a mixture of Arisaig and Mallaig.Fionnard = Ardnish where there is a deserted village, but not in the right place.The railway and the viaduct are real, but Loch-head, Kindrachill and Camas Ban are all imaginary, and I've taken liberties with the landscape – mountains, white sand mountain roads etc.